zorael/kameloso/README.md

                 "crypto"
             ],

-Change them to look like thisa and the rest of this guide should work.
+Change them to look like this and the rest of this guide should work.

             "libs-posix": [
                 ":libssl.so.1.0.0",
                 ":libcrypto.so.1.0.0"
             ],

+### Windows
+Windows is equally affected but for now the easy way out is to not compile said `webtitles` plugin.
+The default Windows build will skip it along with all colouring features, since the colouring is Bash-specific.

 ## Getting Started